Head and Neck Cancer

 Surgical Treatment For Head & Neck Cancers

-To remove a tumor from the neck or head, your surgeon will first perform a biopsy on the affected area to assess the stage of the cancer and how much it has spread.
-If your doctor determines that surgery is the ideal treatment for the cancer, you will move forward with the procedure.
+To remove a tumor from the neck or head, your surgeon will first perform a biopsy on the affected area to assess the stage of cancer and how much it has spread.
+If your doctor determines that surgery is the ideal treatment for cancer, you will move forward with the procedure.
 During the surgery, the surgeon will usually be able to completely remove the entire tumor with a small amount of surrounding healthy tissue.
 In some cases, the lymph nodes in the neck may also need to be removed if the cancer is at a later stage or has spread.

 Surgery can be combined with radiation therapy for some treatment plans in order to provide patients with more comprehensive and effective treatment.